EarlynR/aingine_capstone_project/README.md

 </p>

 ## Future Plans
 Given the feature engineering I did to make my models learn best from the data, there are still many more things I can do to improve my scores.
-However, in the immediate future, my model will be deployed and used in production.
+However, in the immediate future my model will be deployed and used in production.

 ## Appendix